star-bird/k3s/README.md

 - prereqs: Expects to be run across the entire cluster.
 It's responsible for meeting all of the pre-reqs, such as downloading the k3s binary, setting some systemctl things to forward/route traffic, etc.
 - controlplane: Expects to be run on control plane nodes only.
 It will initialize the cluster if the first controlplane node (the "singleton") does not have a node-token file.
 It will install (or upgrade) ArgoCD, Kube-vip, and k3s on the singleton.
 For subsequent controlplane nodes, it will join them to the running cluster normally.
-- nodes: Expects to be run on agent nodes only.
+- agent: Expects to be run on agent nodes only.
 This will install k3s and join the agents to the cluster.
 Note: Currently, this is not done with an agent token.

 ## Variables